BombayV/qbcore.github.io/tutorials.md

 ## Text

 ### Script Optimization
-- Always replace GetPlayerPed(-1) with PlayerPedId()
+1) Always replace `GetPlayerPed(1)1)` with `PlayerPedId()`.

-- Always replace GetDistanceBetweenCoords with lua math aka #(vector3 - vector3)
+1) Always replace `GetDistanceBetweenCoords` with lua math aka #`(vector3 1) vector3)`

-- Don't create unnecessary threads.
+1) Don't create unnecessary threads.
 If you can take a thread and turn it into a function and call that somewhere else to trigger it, do it.

-- As kody said, if you are creating a function or an event, make it so that it can be used in many different formats with different variables.
+1) If you are creating a function or an event, make it so that it can be used in many different formats with different variables.
 Keep it universal basically.

-- If you do have to create a thread that includes a `while` loop, always avoid using `while true do` if able.
+1) If you do have to create a thread that includes a `while` loop, always avoid using `while true do` if possible.
+If you have to use this then just follow #6 and it won’t impact performance much.

-- For markers, use a variable like `inRange` that you can set to true or false so that you can control the loop for checking distance.
-You can set a massive wait if not inRange of the marker which creates less overhead when not in use.
+1) Control your thread times by using a variable that changes the wait time retroactively.
+So you can set the thread wait time to say `1000ms` which check for your if statement every second and if it makes it into the statement you can lower the wait time by just changing the variable value, `Wait(sleep)`.

-- If you have job specific loops, make sure they only apply to players with that job.
-There's no reason for someone who is not a cop to be running a loop on their machine that does not apply to them.
+1) If you have job specific loops, make sure they only apply to players with that job.
+There's no reason for someone who is not a cop to be running a loop on their machine that does not apply to them

-- Not really optimization related but a surplus amount of security in a code is not a bad thing.
-Don't be afraid to add in multiple if checks or create random variables to pass through your events.
+1) Not really optimization related but a surplus amount of security in a code is not a bad thing.
+Don't be afraid to add in multiple if checks or create random variables to pass through your events

-- Ties into security as well, never do any type of transaction with the player regarding money or items on the client side of a resource.
+1) Ties into security as well, never do any type of transaction with the player regarding money or items on the client side of a resource

+1) Instead of using `table.insert`, use `tableName[#tableName+1] = data`.
+You can read more about this [here](https://springrts.com/wiki/Lua_Performance).

+1) Instead of using `if something ~= nil` use `if something then`.
+This method checks for nil and/or false at the same time.
+You can also do `if not something then`.

+1) Localize as many functions and variables as possible.
+Lua can read them faster.

+1) Utilize the `onPlayerLoaded`, `onJobUpdate`, `onGangUpdate`, `onPlayerUnloaded` event handlers to set variables in your script like `local PlayerJob = {}` and then in your script you can do `if PlayerJob.name == 'job' then`.
+This allows you to not have to get the player object all the time.

 ### Enable Onesync Infinity

 - Startup Args:

 ```cmd
 +set onesync on
 ```

 - `server.cfg` file:

 ```cfg
 set onesync on